arbadacarbaYK/LNbits.on.phoenixd.on.MacOS/Ubuntu.md

 2. **Secure the Keyring Directory:**

-Create a directory to securely store the `phoenix_key`:
+Create a directory to securely store your `phoenix_key`:

 ```sh
 mkdir -p ~/.phoenix_key